sheepesq/kickstarter-analysis-/README.md

 ---

 **3.Results: Answer the following questions in complete and coherent sentences.**
-	-	What are two conclusions you can draw about the Theater Outcomes by Launch Date?
+   -**What are two conclusions you can draw about the Theater Outcomes by Launch Date?**
-		 - Best time to launch is May/June and a play is more likely to succeed	 than fail.
+     -Best time to launch is May/June and a play is more likely to succeed	 than fail.
-	•	What can you conclude about the Outcomes based on Goals?
+-**What can you conclude about the Outcomes based on Goals?**
-		  The lower the play’s goal the better chance of success, and plays do not get canceled they just succeed or fail.
+   -The lower the play’s goal the better chance of success, and plays do not get canceled they just succeed or fail.
-	•	What are some limitations of this dataset?
+-**What are some limitations of this dataset?**
-		  Hard to tell what made a kickstarter reach its goal vs fail.
+  -Hard to tell what made a kickstarter reach its goal vs fail.
-	•	What are some other possible tables and/or graphs that we could create?
+-**What are some other possible tables and/or graphs that we could create?**
-		  We can make a chart showing the % of success of Kickstarters based on donation size.
+  -We can make a chart showing the % of success of Kickstarters based on donation size.
 Chart showing the success of staff picks.